EngineHub/CraftBook/CONTRIBUTING.md

   complicated algorithms.
 * **Write IC Documentation** For IC's, make sure to write documentation in there factory.
 Along with per-line documentation.
+* **Use and Create Util Methods** If you commonly perform a task, try to add a util method in the appropriate class.
+(Note: Unit Tests recommended)

 Checklist